nicusX/k8s-terraform-ansible-sample/README.md

 - Kubernetes CLI: `brew install Kubernetes-cli`
 - SSH Agent: already running

+### Linux installation

+The same as OSX, except you will use the packager manager of the distribution you are using.
+Remember Ansible requires Python 2.5+ and is not compatible with Python 3.

+### Windows installation

+Seriously? ;)

 ## Credentials

 ### AWS Keypair

-The easiest way to generate keypairs is using AWS console.
+The easiest way to generate key-pairs is using AWS console.
 This also creates the identity file (`.pem`) in the correct format for AWS (not trivial to do it by CLI).

-**The keypair must be already loaded in AWS.**
+**The key-pair must be already loaded in AWS.**
 **The identity file must be downloaded on the machine running Terraform and Ansible.**
 The keypair name must be specified as part of the environment (see below).